bfelger/bfelger.github.io/pages/resurrecting-rom/pt-1-compile-gcc.md

 └───────────────────────┘
 ```

-In `tables.h`, this is trival work; just move the `extern`s to the bottom.
+In `tables.h`, this is trivial work; just move the `extern`s to the bottom.
 Most of the other headers, however, have all these elements in backwards order, and thus are more work.

 I'm not touching `merc.h`, however; that header (in my opinion) shouldn't even exist.
 I will change it enough to get the code built, and refactor later.
 In addition to `tables.h`, I also reorder the contents of `db.h`, `interp.h`, and `music.h`.